 - All-purpose Gluten Free Flour with Xantham Gum: This is the easiest gluten free flour (like this one) to use in baking recipes, because you can substitute it measure for measure in place of regular flour.
 Cakes, brownies, cookies, and other baked goods are wonderful (just slightly more dense) when you use all-purpose gluten free flour.
 However, do some research if you’re baking bread, you may need to tweak it a little there.

 - Meat in Bulk: Buying meat in bulk just makes it so much easier to have the right things on hand for good, gluten free dinners.
-We buy our meat (chicken, mostly) from Zaycon, because they have great quality meat and it usually runs about $1.69/lb for chicken breast.
+We buy our meat (chicken, mostly) from ButcherBox, because they have great quality meat and deliver it to your door.
 So helpful because going gluten free often times costs more than regular food.
 Good for the diet and the budget 😉

 - Vacuum Sealer: If you’re buying meat in bulk, a vacuum sealer will be a necessity.
 You can split up the chicken, vacuum seal it, and make sure it doesn’t go bad in the freezer before you can use it.
 Nothing will bum you out more than spending $70 on chicken and then having it get freezer burn and get all yuck.